decide what kind of web support do we want to provide

 - Pay for Askbot improvements, Debian packaging, and managing the whole thing (including answering questions) for the first two years.

-#2 Updated by sajolida over 4 years ago
+#2 Updated by sajolida almost 5 years ago

 Some reasons for this decision¶

 - The main Q&A application that we studied (Askbot, OSQA, and Shapado) are not packaged for Debian.
 Having our own instance would add a maintenance overhead that we are not ready to handle at the moment.